-Arthrogryposis Multiplex Congenital (AMC)
+Arthrogryposis multiplex congenital (AMC)

-What is Arthrogryposis Multiplex Congenital (AMC)?
+What is arthrogryposis multiplex congenital (AMC)?

 Arthrogryposis can also be called arthrogryposis multiplex congenital (AMC).
 For the condition to be diagnosed, two or more areas of the body must be affected, and the condition must be present at birth (congenital).
 When only one joint is affected, such as club feet, the condition is known as an isolated congenital contracture.